-Water sales revenue is recognized as earned during the period when water is supplied to customers.
+Water sales revenue, including wastewater conveyance and stormwater, is recognized as earned during the period when water is supplied to customers.
 Customers are billed on a monthly billing cycle by the Authority based on actual or estimated meter readings.
-The Authority recognizes unbilled accounts receivable for water service provided prior to year-end that is billed during the following year.
+The Authority recognizes unbilled accounts receivable for water service provided prior to yearend that is billed during the following year.

 Water accounts receivable are presented net of a reserve for uncollectible amounts.
 This reserve, based on an analytical review of outstanding accounts and historical collection data, is recognized coincident with recognition of revenue.
-At December 31, 2021 and 2020, the reserve for uncollectible water accounts was approximately \$20.03 million and \$21.09 million, respectively.
+At December 31, 2022 and 2021, the reserve for uncollectible water accounts was approximately \$17.74 million and \$20.03 million, respectively.
 The Authority has rights to utilize collection agencies, service terminations, liens, and real property sales to protect its interests, limit further losses, and motivate payments from delinquent customers.